timsvoice/check-your-rep/ROADMAP.md

 #161204
 The testing of the user dashboard is basically completed.
-Todat we should complete the routing system for the dashboard and look at authentication.
+Today we should complete the routing system for the dashboard and look at authentication.
 Once that is complete I think we can move onto the final styling of the app.

 ##GOAL
 Finalize the user dashboard (including base styling) and complete base styling for the rest of the app.

 ##STRETCH GOAL
 Begin work on the emailing mechanism (server)

+##RESULT
+The authentication system was more complicated than I anticipated, but I have it up and running.
+I've started styling but I think that should wait until I have a overall userflow strategy in place (routing for logged in vs unauthenticated users and editing settings).

 ----